 Some of the trail has a loose surface.
 There is a small wooden bridge which is 90cm wide.
 The trail is sloped.

-- Most of the trail has a grassy surface, which may be difficult to move on in a wheelchair when wet. however alternate routes are available.
+Most of this trail has a grassy surface, which may be difficult to move on in a wheelchair when wet. however alternate routes are available.

 Emergency evacuation procedures